nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 parameter sweeping, interoperability between packages, reproducible analyses, and easy pipeline visualization.

-Nipype aims to encourages the scientific exploration of different algorithms and associated parameters, ease the development of pipelines within and between packages.
-And to reduce the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages.
+Nipype aims to: (1) encourage the scientific exploration of different algorithms and associated parameters; (2) ease the development of workflows within and between packages; (3)  reduce the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages; and (4) provide a plugin like environment for developers to create and test new cross-package algorithms.

 limitations of existing pipelines, and
 LONI pipeline and fiswidgets